argyleink/ScrollSnapExplainers/js-snapTo()/explainer.md

 ## Use Cases

+Wiring up "snap to last" or "snap to the clicked item" should be trivial methods to call on a snap container:

 1. Carousels
 2. Sliders
 3. Tabousels or Carotabs
 4. Media galleries
 5. Slides
 6. Click/tap and snap to item

+> Interestingly, the keyboard already has access to `next` and `previous` via the arrows, or something like it.

 ## Proposed Solution